Was it Worth it? Halong Bay

-I’ll kick off this series with Halong Bay in Northern Vietnam.
-Halong Bay is a dramatic sight, a place like few others.
-It is a large bay of hundreds of limestone islands that jut out from the water.
+Halong Bay, in northern Vietnam, is a dramatic sight, a place like few others.
+It is a large body of water with hundreds of limestone islands that jut out.
 Most are forested, and some are hollow with caves on the inside that are filled with stalactites and stalagmites.
-But it is very popular, and because this is Vietnam, which is incredibly accommodating to tourists, you will not get off the beaten path at Halong Bay unless you spend a good amount of time there a less trafficked areas.
+Despite the natural landscape, this is an incredibly tourist dense area.
+A trip to Halong Bay will not take you anywhere off the beaten path unless you spend more than a night.
+On the one hand, you have a UNESCO World Heritage Site, and one of the most famous destinations in Southeast Asia.
+On the other hand, this place is mobbed, and not in a good way.
 So is it worth it?
-Here’s my experience, with my conclusion at the end…
+Read on to find out.

 Most people who visit Halong Bay do as I did and take one of the dozens of boat tours that begin in Halong City.
 Many people book these at a tour company in Hanoi, as I did, or online.
-Because Vietnam has such a tourist economy and there seems to be little to limit the proliferation of tour companies, you can book all kinds of tours last minute, including a trip to Halong Bay.
-If you’re someone who likes feeling, like a Renaissance European explorer, that you discovered a preternaturally beautiful place that has in fact been inhabited by humans for ages, Halong Bay probably isn’t the place for you.
-I understand the desire to not want to be around other humans when traveling, believe me.
-But when you are in Vietnam, and in many places for that matter, you have to accept that many of the great sights are not yours alone.
+Because Vietnam has such a tourist economy and there seems to be few limits on how many boats are allowed in the water, you can the trip to Halong Bay very last minute.

 Anyway, the main questions to ask yourself if you are going on the Halong trip are: How much do I want to pay which depends on how fancy do I want this trip to be?
 How long do I want to stay?
 And what do I want to do on the tour?
 I paid around $80 for a mid-range tour—an overnight boat trip that included three meals, a kayak ride, a cave tour, and a Vietnamese spring roll-making class.
 The boat itself had a deck we could relax on and a dining area with a bar (drinks not included).
 Like just about everything in Vietnam, this is an incredibly good deal for an American, and I could have gone even one level cheaper.
 If I had to do it again, I might have gone one night longer and done a more active trip.